-The silymarin constituent in milk thistle has numerous functions and can be used to treat a variety of dog health problems:
+The silymarin compound (particularly silybin) in milk thistle has numerous functions and are beneficial to dogs with various health issues:

 (One liver disease that milk thistle is not effective in treating is advanced liver cirrhosis.)

-Because of the powerful antioxidant properties of the silymarin compounds, milk thistle is an ideal herb for detoxification.
-In particular, dogs who have been on allopathic medications, dewormers, chemotherapy, vaccinations, and heartworm medications can benefit from milk thistle supplementation.
-It can also be given to dogs who are recovering from parvovirus.
+Because of the powerful antioxidant properties of the silymarin compounds, milk thistle is an ideal herb for liver detoxification.

 The standard dosage of milk thistle extract is based on a silymarin content of around 80 percent.
 Most supplements of milk thistle contain about 100 to 200 mg of the herb.